Making Cold Brew Coffee in a French Press

 Place the grounds in the coffee pot and cover with filtered water.
 Put the lid on with the filter in the uppermost position.
 Make sure the lid is positioned so that the pour spout is closed off, minimizing the amount of oxygen that enters the vessel during brewing.

-Allow the mixture to sit for 12-24 hours at room temperature, or in the fridge if you prefer.
+Allow the mixture to sit for 12-24 hours at room temperature, or in the fridge if you prefer (I recommend the fridge).

-In the photos below, the left photo used store ground coffee with no regard to pouring.
-The right hand photo shows the result when I let the coffee settle a minute after plunging, and then poured slowly, leaving the last tablespoon or so of coffee in the french press.
+The right hand photo shows the result when I let the coffee settle for a minute after plunging, and then poured slowly, leaving the last tablespoon or so of coffee in the french press.

 What are the advantages of using a French press?